fjwillemsen/TurnALeaf/README.md

     - [ ] Editor top-bar navigation between sections and subsections as in VSCode
     - [ ] Sections panel
     - [ ] Landing page
+    - [ ] Overview of which files will be updated or merged before applying update
     - [ ] Onboarding tutorial
     - [ ] Test coverage 60%
     - [ ] CI/CD pipeline <!-- 2/4 -->